NadimGhaznavi/Db4E/index.md

 ## backup-db.sh

-Utility to backup the backend MongoDB database.
+The `backup-db.sh` utility is used to backup the backend MongoDB database.
+The database contains all of the historical data that the [db4e.py](/pages/db4e.py.html) application collects.
+See the [backup-db.sh page](/pages/backup-db.sh.html) for more information.

 ## gitpush.sh